This is a story about two women in science.

 I finished fieldwork on Monday and drove down the next day to San Francisco to hear my friend Laurie’s practice talk for an upcoming meeting.
 We first went out to dinner at a Korean restaurant, where we were seated at a tiny table for two.
 To our left was another pair of diners, a man and a woman, close enough that we could have all linked arms and sung Kumbaya if we’d wanted.

-Except things went from fine to sour.
-While summarizing my fieldwork to Laurie, I noticed the man (next to me) twitching his head in my direction and gesturing to his companion.
+Except while summarizing my fieldwork to Laurie, I noticed the man (next to me) twitching his head in my direction and gesturing to his companion.
 Was he indicating something about me?
 Then I heard him say: “Upspeak.
 She’s using upspeak.
 Do you know what that is?”
 The woman replied no. “It’s where people’s voices go up when they talk.
 She’s doing it.
 I can’t stand it.”

 Reflexively I began checking my speech.
 First, his definition of upspeak was wrong.
 While I was certainly altering my pitch, I was not turning every sentence into a question.
-(Hold on, why did I instantly try to correct myself?)
+(Hang on, why did I instantly try to correct myself?)
 Second, it became impossible to continue the conversation.
 It was like talking on a cell phone that echoes — mid-sentence, I’d see the head jerk and lose my train of thought.
-We were not happy.

 Laurie tried to tell me about her own latest work, using tools to scan the genome for transcription factor binding motifs.
 Ignoring the fact that we were talking shop, the man started gesturing toward her with his chopsticks.
 “Women do it more than men,” he informed his companion.
 “Girls more than guys.”